schwerli/Prometheus-terminal/README.md

 `PROMETHEUS_LITELLM_MODEL` and `PROMETHEUS_LITELLM_ANTHROPIC_API_KEY` are parameters to [ChatLiteLLM](https://python.langchain.com/api_reference/community/chat_models/langchain_community.chat_models.litellm.ChatLiteLLM.html), and `PROMETHEUS_GITHUB_ACCESS_TOKEN` is the GitHub access token.

-You can also create `.env` with these varaibles.
+You can also create a `.env` file with these varaibles.

-Now, simply run `docker compose up`.
+Now, simply run `docker compose up`, and you can access Promtheus at `http://localhost:9001` and the OpenAPI docs at `http://localhost:9001/docs`